Updated: June 9, 2026

 Living in big cities

 Major cities like Lisbon, Porto, and Faro are more expensive for seniors.
-To support yourself and cover all the necessary expenses, you will need at least €1,800 to €3,200 per month in these cities.
+To support yourself and cover all the necessary expenses, you will need at least €1,800 to €3,200 per month in these cities with rent.
 There are popular Portugal retirement homes in Porto and Lisbon, as well as large expat communities.

 Housing costs